ChristianChiarulli/blog/content/ArchLinux/01-Arch-Linux-Install-UEFI.md

 All of our partitions will be **GPT** partitions so you can press `g` when ready

-We will be create 4 partitions for the following:
+We will be create 3 partitions for the following:

 - boot
-- swap
 - root
 - home